• A Foremost Insurance Group Review in Florida

 Key Differences Between Freshwater and Saltwater Boats

 Freshwater boats and saltwater boats often differ in design and function.
-Manufacturers build freshwater boats to operate mainly in lakes and rivers, where corrosion from salt is not a concern.
-These boats utilize materials that are well-suited for non-corrosive environments, such as untreated aluminum or specific plastics.
+Manufacturers build freshwater boats to operate mainly in lakes and rivers, where saltwater corrosion is not a concern.
+These boats use materials well-suited to non-corrosive environments, such as untreated aluminum or specific plastics.
 On the other hand, saltwater boats require more durable construction.
 They utilize corrosion-resistant metals, additional coatings, and specialized electrical systems to withstand the harsh marine conditions.

 Insurance companies take these design differences seriously when writing policies.
 Saltwater can be significantly more damaging to a boat’s engine, hull, and electronics.
 Therefore, policies for saltwater boats often include additional coverage for corrosion or saltwater-related damage.
 Conversely, freshwater policies might focus more on collision coverage or protection against submerged debris.
 Insurers realize that the threats are different, so the protection must be, too.